brickpool/logo/README.md

 # LogoPG
-Siemens (tm) LOGO!
-Library for Arduino
+Siemens (TM) LOGO!
+PG Library for Arduino

 The library is based on the implementation of Settimino.
 Only _LOGO!_ __0BA4__ to __0BA6__ are supported via the serial programming interface.